-By USCG standards, a rescue becomes a recovery when the victim has died from the circumstances.
+By U.S. Coast Guard standards, a rescue becomes a recovery when the victim has died from the circumstances.
 So, if someone just falls in, it is still a rescue, right?
 Well, hopefully, but there are circumstances when death can come almost unbelievably quickly.
-As pointed out here, (see The Independent, "Going Down For The Third (and Last) Time", 7/15/09) cold water - sudden cold water - can be a killer long before hypothermia gets to you:
+As pointed out here, cold water - sudden cold water - can be a killer long before hypothermia gets to you:

-1. A splash of cold water in your face can cause you to involuntarily inhale water, which is a killer.
-Not swallowing it down your throat into your stomach but inhaling it into your lungs.
-This is the "gasp reflex."

-2. In some people, the reaction doesn't get that far into their bodies.
-They hit the cold water and, as soon as it touches the back of their throat, it closes up.
+- 1. A splash of cold water in your face can cause you to involuntarily inhale water, which is a killer not swallowing it down your throat into your stomach, but inhaling it into your lungs.
+This is the "gasp reflex." - 2.
+In some people, the reaction doesn't get that far into their bodies.
+They hit the cold water and as soon as it touches the back of their throat, it closes up.
 The spasm stops the water from getting into the body, which is the biological intent, but it also stops air from getting to the lungs.
 The person bobs back to the surface (their lungs are full of air) and they suffocate in the open water, unable to breathe due to a blocked air passageway.
 This is what is now called "dry drowning."
-There is no water in the lungs.
-Nor is there any oxygen.
-I've seen a BoatUS report that stated that 15-20% of all drowning are "dry drownings."

-3. When the difference between your body temperature and the water temperature is greater than 30-degrees, the chance of a heart attack from the sudden immersion goes up dramatically.

-4. Even something as simple as a racing heart from shock and fear can create hyperventilating on the part of the victim.
+There is no water in the lungs, nor is there any oxygen.
+I've seen a BoatUS report that stated that 15-20 percent of all drowning are "dry drownings." - 3.
+When the difference between your body temperature and the water temperature is greater than 30 degrees, the chance of a heart attack from the sudden immersion goes up dramatically. - 4.
+Even something as simple as a racing heart from shock and fear can create hyperventilating on the part of the victim.
 Dizziness followed by unconsciousness results as the ratio of oxygen/carbon dioxide changes in the victim's blood system.

-If you are the victim, remember this: an initial deep and sudden gasp followed by hyperventilation that can be as much as 600-1000% greater than normal breathing.
+If you are the victim, remember this: an initial deep and sudden gasp followed by hyperventilation that can be as much as 600 to 1,000 percent greater than normal breathing.
 You must keep your airway clear or run the risk of drowning.
-Cold Shock will pass in about 1 minute.
-During that time concentrate on avoiding panic and getting control of your breathing.
+Cold shock will pass in about one minute.
+During that time, concentrate on avoiding panic and getting control of your breathing.
 Wearing a lifejacket during this phase is critically important to keep you afloat and breathing.

-OK- We Have Them In the Boat - Now What? - Re-Warm!
+Okay - We Have Them In the Boat, Now What?
+Re-Warm!